hucker/splint/README.md

 in real time for things like dashboards or long-running tasks.
 You don't need to check a 20MB log file for exceptions every minute.
 When you need TTL, it is very useful.

-The status during the TTL period will be the last result.
+The status during the TTL period will be the __last result that ran__.
 At startup, everything will run since the caches are empty.

-NOTE: ttl_minutes is assumed to be in minutes, should you provide a number without units.
+NOTE: `ttl_minutes` is assumed to be in minutes, should you provide a number without units.
 If you want hours days or
       seconds you can put the units in the string ("30sec", "1day", ".5 hours")

 ```python